Co-Lab-You-Belong-in-Tech/SaraBot/README.md

 # SaraBot

-Bot for Remote Workers to Connect.
+Slack Bot is Here to Help Remote Workers Connect on a Personal Level.